bthurber/kmm-scale/blogpost/kmm1-1.md

 | Spoke (avg.)     | N/A        | N/A             | N/A                                                                  | N/A                                    |
 | Spoke (total)    | N/A        | N/A             | N/A                                                                  | N/A                                    |

-# Lessons learned
+# Takeaways

-As highlighted in the previous paragraphs this test has been affected by several infrastructure issues:
+As highlighted prevously, this test was affected by several infrastructure issues:

-- OpenShift deployment (SNO installation) by ACM.
+- OpenShift deployment (SNO installation) by ACM
-- OpenShift Upgrades (SNOs failing in the upgrade and requiring manual intervention).
+- OpenShift Upgrades (SNO's failing in the upgrade and requiring manual intervention)

-Also, some other difficulties played in this:
+...additionally:

-- The infrastructure uses a dense number of VMs to simulate the clusters and this can cause:
+The infrastructure uses a dense number of VMs to simulate the clusters and this can cause:

-- Bottlenecks on the network during the installation of SNOs.
+- Bottlenecks on the network during the installation of SNO's
-- Netmask requiring adjustment when using IPv4, or using IPv6.
+- Netmask requiring adjustment when using IPv4, or using IPv6
 - Using IPv6 requires using a disconnected environment, which requires extra work for ‘simple' things like:
-- Mirroring the images.
+- Mirroring the images
-- Deploying new operators (like the custom Grafana for customizing the dashboard).
+- Deploying new operators (like the custom Grafana for customizing the dashboard)

-We've contributed back some of the found issues to the jetlag repository to reduce some of the problems found, but still, there were a lot of manual tasks required for setting up the environment itself.
+For infrastructure issues found, we contributed back to the jetlag repository howver there were a lot of manual tasks required for setting up the environment itself.

-In the end, the KMM test was very smooth and the results were along the expected lines: little to no impact at all on the clusters, but all the preparation work involved in the setup, and troubleshooting everything else involved, took most of the time.
+In the end, the KMM test was very smooth and the results were along the expected lines which was little to no impact at all on the clusters.

-It's worth considering investing extra time in shaping those scripts and setups to make them more straightforward when a team is going to scale test a product and avoid the hassle of dealing with all the nits and picks from the environment itself which could be considered as infrastructure and not really a part of the test itself.

 # Thanks

-We want to give special thanks to the Scale Lab team and especially to Will Foster, for providing us with the hardware for performing this test, for helping us with the Jetlag and relevant repositories for setting up the bare-metal servers and the virtual infrastructure, who collaborated with the setup of custom Grafana Instance, and from the KMM team for helping with some of the steps required for KMM Hub-Spoke deployment, to that helped with the Scale Lab requests and defining the metrics and goals and especially to Rom for all the support and trust into this endeavor, as well as who provided resources for making this happen.
+We want to give special thanks to the following who helped contribute to the success of this endeavor:

+- Scale Lab team
+- Alex Krzos
+- Edge Pillar, Partner Accelerator team